Bioconductor/bioconductor.org/content/help/faq.md

 understand your system more thoroughly than you'd like, perhaps with the assistance of the Bioconductor [mailing list][mailing-list].

+<h3 class="faq" id="80">Installing packages from the development repository</h3>

+To install a package from the development version of the Bioconductor repository, install and use the development version of R. <code>biocLite()</code> will automatically download packages from the correct repository.
+Similarly, if using older versions of R, <code>biocLite()</code> will install the appropriate version of packages.

 <h2 id="use-packages-faq">Package Use</h2>

 <h3 class="faq" id="50">How can I find information about using a package?</h3>